How has the pandemic changed the social space?

-The older generation have been forced to jump on social media to stay connected and this has mean’t they have also discovered their online voices to give advice and how to find medical information as well.
+The older generation have been forced to jump on social media to stay connected and this has mean’t they have also discovered their online voices to give advice and to find medical information.
 The voices of patients has therefore got bigger, become richer in sentiment and symptoms and this is why you should be listening…

 PatientMetRx® has been listening…